jmw-phys/iNORG/README.md

     finished: 1.BUG fixed: crrltfun.cpp; 2. add the "dmft_bethe" calc function for multi-band system.
     next do : going to add the no-half-filling case for the bethe lattice model.
     thinking: What's the physical for the calc of the no-half-filling case?<!--!
 (Read A.Koga2004prl) -->

+Version: v1.1.07 @ 2023.05.05
+    finished: 1.Find the bug for using U(ni-1/2)(nj-1/2) symmetry; next do : 1.testing the half-filling case for the bethe lattice model. with u3d0.3; 2. add the no-half-filling case for the bethe lattice model.
+    thinking: (same as prev)